qucontrol/krotov/docs/06_krotovs_method.rst

 The functional consists of three parts:

-* A final time functional $J_T$.
-This is the "main" part of the functional, and we can usually think of $J$ as being an auxiliary functional in the optimization of $J_T$.
+* A final time functional :math:`J_T`.
+This is the "main" part of the functional, and we can usually think of :math:`J` as being an auxiliary functional in the optimization of :math:`J_T`.

-* A running cost on the control fields, $g_a$.
+* A running cost on the control fields, :math:`g_a`.
 As we will see below, specific forms of running costs are required to obtain a closed-form update equation.
 The typical form, and the only one we consider here (and that is realized in the :mod:`krotov` package) is

   .. math::